tma02/calico/thunderstore/README.md

 * Dedicated thread for compression and sending packets
 * Dedicated thread for receiving and decompressing packets
 * GPU instancing of common meshes (all trees, logs, bushes, mushrooms, etc.)
+* Smoothing camera panning/motion by decoupling it from physics updates
 * Reducing physics update rate
 * Skipping cosmetics loading for players that have not changed
 * Optimize player animation updates